NANDAKUMART/HttpMultiRequestRouter/README.md

 # HttpMultiRequestRouter

 <b>Why this tool?</b> </br>
-Ever faced a situation like, have to call the WCF service with its functionality name and HTTP verb alone?
+Ever faced a situation like, have to call the WCF service with its functionality name and HTTP verb alone as we are doing in the ASP.Net Web API?

 <b>Ex:-</b></br>
 Functionality Name: PushNotification</br>